-But these two sides are precisely the images of $x$ and $y$ under the upper--right composition of the diagram of \autoref{def:rel_mor_of_reps_typed} for the morphism of representations $i_R$.
+But these two sides are precisely the images of $x$ and $y$ under the upper--right composition of the diagram of Definition \ref{def:rel_mor_of_reps_typed} for the morphism of models $i_R$.
 By rewriting with this diagram we obtain the goal

 We know that $s^R$ is monotone, thus it is sufficient to show